Hilbertmf/8bitsFightClub/README.md

 at IFCE.

 This is a 2d fighting game made to be played by 2 people using the same keyboard.
 It is guaranteed fun! <br>
-For playing you just have to download the .jar file and have the JVM in your machine.
+For playing you just have to download the file named 8bitsFightClub.jar and have the JVM in your machine.
 If you don't download it here: https://www.java.com/ES/download/ <br>
 Avaiable characters: <br>
 Dragon <br>
 Megaman <br>